Elaine O'Beirne-Ranelagh: Early life and education

 Elaine O'Beirne-Ranelagh was born in Brooklyn, New York on 6 July 1914.
-She was the only child of Josephine Lambert Lewis and Harry Lewis.
+She was the only child of Josephine Lambert Lewis and Harry M. Lewis.
 She attended Vassar College, studying the classics and majoring in Greek.
 It was an interest in mythology that led to her becoming interested in folklore, and after Vassar she went on to study folklore at postgraduate level at the Indiana University.
 She won the Guggenheim Fellowship in 1935, and in 1936 went to Rome to study Italian fairy tales.
 A Guggenheim chaperone warned her that Mussolini would make passes that the fellowship girls, but her memory was of Mussolini as a squat man in black attracting all of the attention.

 Upon her return to the United States, O'Beirne-Ranelagh immersed herself in the study of African-American spirituals and slave music, making pioneering broadcasts of such music on station WNYC with her programme Folksongs for the seven million.
 Through this she brought the music of Lead Belly to a broader audience, appearing regularly on her radio programme.
 Towards the end of World War II she met James O'Beirne at Columbia University Library, meeting to record his repertoire of Irish songs.
 He had fought in the 1916 Easter Rising with The O'Rahilly, and later with the Cork No. 1 Brigade during the War of Independence.
 Following a period of internment, he had traveled to the United States in 1923 to complete the engineering degree he had started at University College Cork.